bahadzie/webr-ports/README.md

 # webR Ports - R packages ported for webR

+## NOTE: ARCHIVED

+This repository has been archived.
+All future development will be at https://github.com/r-wasm/webr-repo.

 ## Using webR packages

 The R packages in this repo are built and distributed in the `dist` directory, and so can be loaded directly into the